dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 More example commands in [Pro-tips for workflows](/guides/legacy/best-practices.md#pro-tips-for-workflows).

-Make the necessary changes to your project and double-check if the temporary PR schemas drop after a merge or close of the PR.
+Make the necessary changes to your project and double-check if the temporary PR schemas drop after a merge or close of the pull request.

 Note: dbt Cloud may not drop the temporary schema from your data warehouse if your project has database / schema customization via the [`generate_database_name`](/docs/build/custom-databases#generate_database_name) / [`generate_schema_name`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macros.
 For more info, refer to [Temp PR schema limitations](/docs/deploy/cloud-ci-job#temp-pr-schema-limitations).